𞤱𞤫𞥊𞥅𞤳𞤵𞤲 𞤳𞤭𞤤𞤽𞤥𞤦𞤮 Wékun Kilɔmbo: Introducing a New African Writing Script

 Share

-On November 25, 2024, I, Ayìnɔn Àgɛ̀lɔ̀gbàgàn Agbɔvì, released news that the Afrikan writing script I had been working on for over 2 years, the 𞤱𞤫𞥊𞥅𞤳𞤵𞤲 𞤳𞤭𞤤𞤽𞤥𞤦𞤮 Wékun Kilɔmbo (Kilɔmbo Writing Script), was declared officially complete!
-This writing script can be used to write Yọrùbá and Ajã (Fɔ̀n).
+On Dekpe 12, 6265 (November 25, 2024), I, Ayìnɔn Àgɛ̀lɔ̀gbàgàn Agbɔvì, released news that the Afrikan writing script that I had been working on for a little short of 3 years, the 𞤱𞤫𞥊𞥅𞤳𞤵𞤲 𞤳𞤭𞤤𞤽𞤥𞤦𞤮 Wékun Kilɔmbo (Kilɔmbo Writing Script), was declared officially complete!
+This writing script can be used to write 𞤫𞥊𞤣𞤫𞥊 𞤴𞤽𞤪𞤵𞥊𞤦𞤢𞥉 Èdè Yọrùbá and 𞤢𞤶𞤢𞥇𞤩𞤫𞥊 Ajãgbè (Ajã language using the Fɔ̀n dialect).
 No more need to depend on writing our sacred Odù ẹsẹ or our languages in general in that tired old Latin script anymore.
 That day is over.
-In the creation of Wékun Kilɔmbo, we wanted to make sure that aesthetics played a big part.
-Why not have a functional and beautiful script at the same time.
+In the creation of Wékun Kilɔmbo, we also wanted to make sure that aesthetics played a big part.
+Why not have a functional and beautiful script at the same time?

 We have not released the software/app to the public yet as We are still gauging the interest from the public to see if they can see the dire importance of having our own writing script.
 At this moment, our monarchy, Gànlɔdó, is the only Afrikan monarchy ("kingdom") who uses an Afrikan writing script.
 We want that to change.
-This script is written from right to left, top to bottom, in the spirit of the marking of the Kpólí Fá/Odù Ifá.
+It is important to note that this script is written from right to left, top to bottom, in the same spirit of the marking of the 𞥂𞤮𞥊𞥅𞤤𞤭𞥊𞥅 𞤬𞤢𞥉 Kpólí Fá/𞤮𞤣𞤵𞥊 𞤭𞤬𞤢𞥉 Odù Ifá.

 𞤱𞤫𞥊𞥅𞤳𞤵𞤲 𞤳𞤭𞤤𞤽𞤮 Wékun Kilɔmbo - The Kilɔmbo Alphabet

-In the spirit of continuing our mission of ReAfrikanization, we recognize the Kilɔmbo as that sacred, cultural, and political space that is the contianer for all things sovereign.
+In the spirit of continuing our mission of ReAfrikanization, we recognize the Kilɔmbo as that sacred, cultural, and political space that is the container for all things sovereign.
 This, the act of me, as a New Afrikan creating an African writing script, is an act towards sovereignty.
+The word Kilɔmbo is the word the Portuguese corrupted to Quilombo.
+Kilɔmbo is a 𞤳𞤭 𞤳𞤽𞤲𞤺𞤮 Ki Kɔngo (meaning Kɔngo/Kongo language) word that means an intentional encampment designed to be separate.
+The Kilɔmbos/Quilombos of Brazil were those societies, monarchies even, created by Afrikans who had freed themselves and declared themselves sovereign.
+A Kilɔmbo is a place of refuge and sovereignty.
+Thus, our alphabet reflects that philosophy.

 Examples